-Which of these verbs can replace the phrasal verbs below as they are used in Body builders: enter, explain, form, produce?
+2 Which of these verbs can replace the phrasal verbs below as they are used in Body builders: enter, explain, form, produce?
 Tip: copy the pairs in your indexed book.

 - a. account for

-- b. bring about .....
+- b. bring about

 - c. make up

 - d. pass into

-Match past participles a-f, as they are used in Body builders, with their synonyms 1-6.
+3 Match past participles a-f, as they are used in Body builders, with their synonyms 1-6.
 Tip: copy the pairs in your indexed book.

-- a. derived from b. broken down c. converted into d. required by e. described as $\square$ - assigned to f.
+a. derived from 1. defined

+b. broken down 2. developed out of

+c. converted into 3. disrupted

+d. required by 4. divided into

+e. described as 5. necessary to

+f. assigned to 6. transformed into